Franz Conrad von Hötzendorf: Strategies and performance

 Conrad's legacy as a commander remains controversial, with earlier historians regarding him as a military genius, while more recent works characterize him as an utter failure.
 One mid-20th-century military historian considered him to be "probably the best strategist of the war."
 Taking the opposing view, early 21st-century U.S. Air Force Academy historians Mark Grotelueschen and Derek Varble focused primarily on Conrad's failure to plan for a two-front war with both Russia and Serbia in devoting their contribution to the 2022 anthology The Worst Military Leaders in History.
 "In a conflict notorious for failed generalship", they write, "[Conrad] repeatedly demonstrated that he was the worst of a bad lot."
 His expertise was almost exclusively in tactical matters, and when it came to strategy, "was no match for the position."

 In military matters, Conrad emphasized the importance of aggressive, well-trained infantry and the strategic and tactical offensive.
 Historian Gunther E. Rothenberg argued that his unrealistically grandiose plans disregarded the realities of terrain and climate, and that the plans which he drew up frequently underestimated the power of the enemy and the potential of quick-firing artillery forces.
 He also based his plans on outdated information, such as the 1870 rail schedules he used to estimate Russia's ability to mobilize, disregarding frequent warnings from von Moltke that the country had greatly improved its capabilities since then.
 This led him to believe that following a swift victory over Serbia, Austrian forces would be able to pivot to Galicia before the Russians could arrive on the front in great numbers.

 Conrad refused to take responsibility for the start of the war, or for Austria-Hungary's defeat, arguing that he had "been 'just a military expert' with no voice in the key decisions".
 Later historians found that the record contradicted this assertion, with Conrad having incessantly urged war on the government well before the July Crisis began.
 During that time Leopold Berchtold, the Empire's Foreign Minister, described Conrad's position as "Krieg, Krieg, Krieg".
 As early as 1925 Austrian Social Democrat Otto Bauer said that Conrad was one of the five or six men in all of Europe who bore primary responsibility for the war.
 "Conrad not only wanted war," wrote Grotelueschen and Varble a century later, "he was practically desperate for it."
-His role in agitating for war was so great that Grotelueschen and Varble suggest that Austria, rather than Germany as commonly believed, was the more belligerent party.
+His role in agitating for war was so great that Grotelueschen and Varble suggest that Austria-Hungary, rather than Germany as commonly believed, was the more belligerent party.